adambard/learnxinyminutes-docs/raku.html.markdown

 ## This also works as a shortcut for `0..^N`:
 ^10;             # means 0..^10

-## This also allows us to demonstrate that Perl 6 has lazy/infinite arrays,
+## This also allows us to demonstrate that Raku has lazy/infinite arrays,
 ## using the Whatever Star:
 my @array = 1..*;  # 1 to Infinite!
 Equivalent to `1..Inf`.
 say @array[^10];   # You can pass ranges as subscripts and it'll return
                    # an array of results.
 This will print
                    # "1 2 3 4 5 6 7 8 9 10" (and not run out of memory!)

-## Note: when reading an infinite list, Perl 6 will "reify" the elements
+## Note: when reading an infinite list, Raku will "reify" the elements
 ## it needs, then keep them in memory.
 They won't be calculated more than once.
 ## It also will never calculate more elements that are needed.